BlossomDeveloper/SheIsArt/README.md

 I choose to build a landing page about my friend art work, and who knows if she can actually use my landing page to start showing her work!

+I used HTML and CSS, with features of CSS like flexbox for example.

 :)